Extreme local extrema of the sine-Gordon field: Existing results and related work

 \subsection{Extreme values of log-correlated fields}

 In recent years there has been significant progress in the study of extreme values of log-correlated fields, in particular in that of the Gaussian free field.
 Generally speaking the main interest in this area is on understanding the limiting behaviour of extremal field values as the regularising parameter $\epsilon>0$ tends to $0$.
-Since the limiting object of the random field takes values in the space of distribution, it is clear that the local and global extremes diverge when $\epsilon \to 0$, and hence, a recentering of the extremal field values has to be applied before addressing further questions.
-For the GFF the correct recentering was found to be $m_\epsilon$ as defined in \eqref{eq:m_eps} which equals the expectation value of the global maximum of the GFF up to order $1$, i.e\ for $\Phi^{\GFF_\epsilon} \sim \nu^{\GFF_\epsilon}$, as $\epsilon \to 0$,
+Since the limiting object of the random field takes values in the space of distributions, it is clear that the local and global extremes diverge when $\epsilon \to 0$, and hence, a recentring of the extremal field values has to be applied before addressing further questions.
+We remark that most results which we mention below were proved for fields defined on a boxes $\big([0,N)\cap \Z\big)^2$ with Dirichlet boundary condition and with $N\to \infty$.
+As for the space regularisation, this approach is completely equivalent to our lattice regularisation using a grid of width $\epsilon>0$.
+Thus, to be consistent in the notation, we state all results in this section for fields defined on $\big( [0,1)\cap \epsilon \Z\big)^2$ unless specified otherwise.